 DBT, or Dialectical Behavioural Therapy, is a therapy which was pioneered by a woman with her own mental health struggles, and was initially designed to help women who were self-harming and suicidal.
 It is most commonly applied to people with a diagnosis or traits of Borderline Personality Disorder (BPD).
 Yet, its application has been expanded so much that it is now even used in elementary schools and high schools in their regular programming.
 It is a "3rd wave" cognitive behavioural therapy and helps people by teaching them the following skill sets or modules:

 b) emotional regulation (managing emotions or improving dysregulation

 c) interpersonal effectiveness (learning to interact more effectively with others)

 Instead of challenging our unhelpful thoughts as is done in CBT, DBT focusses more on mindfully accepting our thoughts, practicing coping strategies, and making different choices.
 DBT requires skill practice to be effective.

-Please contact me if any of these modules feel like a fit.
+I can let you know if any of these modules seem like a fit.
 They can be used to create an in-depth DBT treatment plan starting with whichever module would be the most useful, but each module can equally be used individually when not all are required.